 To make your videos more engaging, you can take your audience on a virtual tour of a piece of property.
 Introduce your team members, and start building an active community.
 Funny videos tend to be more engaging, so don't be afraid to share some humorous stories.

 Not all your videos have to be directly related to your real estate business.
-If you find that your audience reacts well to office pet, or your teammate’s shenanigans, share those types of videos as well.
+If you find that your audience reacts well to office pets, or your teammate’s shenanigans, share those types of videos as well.

 Nothing can improve the success rate of your social selling quite as well as Facebook ads.
 As we mentioned, Facebook can help you target exactly the type of audience you need.

 You can start with the location, and target your audience based on their state, city, or even zip code.
-Target based on your followers’ interests, age, even their relationship status if that’s important.
+Target based on your followers’ interests, age, and even their relationship status if that’s important.

 You can customize your ads and present different ads to different demographics.
 Targeting works especially well if you’re selling in both lower and higher-income neighborhoods.